frippz/frippz.se/about.md

 ## Hey, what’s a ”frippz”?

 That’s just a nickname my cousin gave me when I was a kid.
 The ”z” is just because it looks cool.
+Back in 2005, I quickly needed a domain name for my portfolio when I attended Hyper Island in Karlskrona, and said name came to mind.